-Mr Kitter leads the financial intermediaries business, heads the Bank's UK branch and from April 2022 is a member of the Supervisory Board of EveryPay AS.
+Mr Kitter is a member of the Management Board and the Head of Financial Intermediaries of the Bank.
+He belongs to the Board of Directors of LHV UK Ltd and is the deputy COO of LHV UK Ltd. In April 2022, Mr Kitter was appointed to the Supervisory Board of EveryPay AS.
 Mr Kitter was born in 1978.
 He obtained a master's degree from the Faculty of Economics and Business Administration of the University of Tartu in 2003.